No such thing as Difficult

 That’s when I returned to what I’d learned as a nurse.
 As a professional, I didn’t argue my way forward.
 I had to slow down, adjust, build trust, and create safety step by step - knowing that progress may be tiny, but still meaningful.

-Seeing Milly through this lens, rather than through frustration or blame, changed how I relate to her.
-It made kindness important, and that helped make things possible.
-I was able to see Milly behind the dementia - not just my mother, who has always had her quirks, but a human being navigating a confusing and frightening world.
+Seeing Milly through this lens, rather than through frustration or blame made kindness important and I was able to see Milly behind the dementia - not just my mother, who has always had her quirks, but a human being navigating a confusing and frightening world.

 When I think as a nurse, I look for meaning in Milly’s words, not accuracy.